 The process of asking the questions should be formalized.
 There should be a time set up.
 It should not be done in some random conversation.
 It is better if there is an appointment made especially if this can only happen on a zoom call which is the likely reality these days.
 The questions should be prepared in advance by the child or grandchild.
 Open-ended questions are better than yes or no answers.
 If possible the call should be recorded since our memories are so fragile.
 We will likely forget much of the details.
 By recording the conversation we can remember the persons’ voice and body language which is so important too.

 Once these conversations are recorded they can be shown to the next generation at some point.
 Wouldn’t it be great if we had recordings of our own previous generations?

-The first step is resolving the technical issues.
-Hopefully there is already a camera connected and the zoom software works.
+The first step is resolving technical issues.
+Hopefully, there is already a camera connected and the zoom software works.
 Once we know this is technically possible the next step is introducing the idea of this conversation with the parent and or grandparent and the appointment can be made.